HiroIshida/server_client_fail_ros2/README.md

 In my private project, I found that client's request doesn't work always when the request call is made in a callback of a server.
 More specifically, `rclcpp::spin_until_future_complete` causes exception saying `Node has already been added to an executor`.
 I would like to ask how to avoid it.
-And if it is a bag, please take it as a bug report.
+I suspect that this [TODO-comment](https://github.com/ros2/rclcpp/blob/fa3a6fa597c5d40b2fce46e5fb95f541e62076e7/rclcpp/include/rclcpp/executor.hpp#L336) is relevant to this issue, but I'm not sure.

 To reproduce this phenomenon, I made a minimal repository in https://github.com/HiroIshida/server_client_fail_ros2.git